opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 2.4 Security Model

-The OGSP security model follows a defense-in-depth approach, implementing security at multiple layers:
+The OGP security model follows a defense-in-depth approach, implementing security at multiple layers:

 **Authentication and Identity Management**:
 - All system access requires authentication